The American Academy of Grief Counseling

 The Code of Ethics for Certified Grief Counselors and Fellows of the American Academy of Grief Counseling may be viewed online by clicking here.
 The Code of Ethics is approved by the Governing Board and the Advisory Board of the American Academy of Grief Counseling.

-- The certification fee for Grief Counselors is $ 175.00 for the three year term of certification.
+- The certification fee for Grief Counselors is $ 200.00 for the four year term of certification.
 Payment in full is due at the time of application.
-If the candidate’s application is denied, the applicant will be reimbursed the $ 175.00, minus a $ 30.00 processing fee.
 A completed application must be mailed in to the AAGC with full payment to be considered for certification.
 Application is available on this website.

 - Major credit cards are accepted.
 Check and money orders are to be payable to : The American Institute of Healthcare Professionals.